Foreigner (character): Fictional character biography

-The Foreigner first appeared as a foe of Spider-Man when making a wager with another villain, Chance, that the latter could not defeat and kill Spider-Man.
-The Foreigner won this wager.
-In an attempt to impress the Foreigner, the assassin Sabretooth volunteered to kill the thief known as the Black Cat who had stolen a solid gold notebook from the Foreigner's office.
-However, Spider-Man intervened and defeated Sabretooth.
-Eventually, he defeated the Black Cat himself and then decided, instead of executing, to start a romantic relationship to use under the pretense of forming an alliance in order to destroy Spider-Man (all the while the true ulterior motive being to enlist the membership of Spider-Man as an assassin in his 1400 Club).
-Spider-Man turned him down and the Foreigner was forced to abandon that identity.
+The Foreigner first appears as a foe of Spider-Man when making a wager with another villain, Chance, that the latter could not defeat and kill Spider-Man.
+The Foreigner wins this wager.
+In an attempt to impress the Foreigner, the assassin Sabretooth volunteers to kill Black Cat, who has stolen a solid gold notebook from the Foreigner's office, but Spider-Man intervenes and defeats Sabretooth.
+Eventually, Foreigner defeats Black Cat himself and decides to start a relationship with her under the pretense of forming an alliance in order to destroy Spider-Man.
+In truth, Foreigner plans to enlist Spider-Man to join the 1400 Club, his club of assassins.
+Spider-Man turns him down.